citp/privacy-policy-historical/m/ma/maz/mazumamobile.com.md

 **2.** In certain cases we may use your mail address to send you information on our other products and services.
 In such a case you will be offered the option to opt in/out before completing your purchase.

 We may need to pass the information we collect to other companies for administrative purposes.
-We may use third parties to carry out certain activities, such as processing and sorting data, monitoring how customers use the Website and issuing our e-mails for us.
+We may use third parties to carry out certain activities, such as processing and sorting data, monitoring how customers use the Website, measuring customer service or issuing our e-mails for us.
 Third parties will not be allowed to use your personal information for their own purposes.

 ## Other Websites